kk27888/haytthotel/README.md

 NPS Conception
 --------------
 Net Promoter Score measures customer experience and predicts business growth.
 It transforms the business world by providing the core measurement for customer experience management programs.
-The NPS assess to what extent a respondent would recommend a certain company, product or service to his friends, relatives or colleagues.
+The NPS assess to what extent a respondent would recommend a certain company, product or service to his friends, relatives or colleagues.<br>
-NPS = %Promoters - %Detractors
+NPS = %Promoters - %Detractors<br>
-Respondents are grouped as follows:
+Respondents are grouped as follows:<br>
-● Promoters (score 9-10) are loyal enthusiasts who will keep buying and refer others, fueling growth.
+● Promoters (score 9-10) are loyal enthusiasts who will keep buying and refer others, fueling growth. <br>
-● Passives (score 7-8) are satisfied but unenthusiastic customers who are vulnerable to competitive offerings.
+● Passives (score 7-8) are satisfied but unenthusiastic customers who are vulnerable to competitive offerings. <br>
-● Detractors (score 0-6) are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.
+● Detractors (score 0-6) are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.<br>
 It is used by various companies for promotional offers and marketing as it provides a summary of the customer’s experience at the hotel.
 It determines what factors influence whether a customer would become either a promoter or detractor.
 By using the NPS type for analysis, Hyatt can understand its customer base and can focus on those specific groups for profit.